microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ### Setup - Melody Notifications
-When setting up the above components, Melody may send out differing types of notifications.
+When setting up the above components, Melody generate a few different types of notifications.
 These notifications are consolidated into a list that can be found by clicking on the tab called 'Notifications[MCC]' (towards the bottom).
 Figure 16 shows two types of notifications that may be listed; 'HINT' and 'WARNING'.

 *Figure 16 -  Melody Notification List*

 ![Melody Notification List](images/Melody_Notification_List.png)

-For the CLC1, CLC2, CLC3, and CLC4 lines (top two lines and lines 5 and 6), these are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured.
-Since all four modules of the CLC are being used, then they should already be configured (see above CLC configuration sections)
+The warnings for this project concerning the CLC1, CLC2, CLC3, and CLC4 modules are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured since there are dependencies in the configurations.
+Since all four modules of the CLC are being used, then they should already be configured (see above CLC configuration sections).

 By matching the 'Interrupt Manager' menu in Figure 12, the necessary interrupt code will be generated.
 Therefore, for the two lines that say 'Interrupt Manager' as the source (lines 3 and 4), can be ignored.

-For the NCO1 line, there is a 'WARNING' notification.
+The notification generated pertaining to the NCO1 module, is a 'WARNING' notification.
 This notification will be addressed in the section below titled 'Setup - Software' which will show how to set 'CLC3_OUT' as the clock source (see Figure 20).

 ### Setup - Software